Frequently Asked Questions

 On 12/3, Rod Hanners, Interim Chief Executive Officer of Keck Medicine of USC, announced that he is the chair of USC's vaccine working group, which is principally engaged in developing an evidence-based strategy for the vaccination of USC staff, faculty, students, and patients.
 The group will also support efforts for the vaccination of the community at large.
 Its members include:

 The Los Angeles Department of Public Health has thus far distributed and approved vaccines for Phase 1A: health care workers, clinical and medical students and others in the health care environment.
-We expect vaccinations for 1B, which includes essential workers and those over 65, to begin in February.
-The university will share more information as soon as it becomes available.
+Phase 1B (group 1, 65 years old and older only) began in February.
+Workers in emergency services, education, childcare, and food and agriculture are in the next group of 1B, expected to begin March 1.

 Yes.
 Current data indicates that vaccinated individuals may be able to transmit the virus that causes COVID-19 to others, even if they themselves do not develop the illness.

-For more comprehensive information about the COVID-19 vaccine, please visit the Keck Medicine of USC Coronavirus Vaccine resource center.
+For more comprehensive information about the COVID-19 vaccine, please visit the USC Student Health vaccine informational pages.